Transaction.php

 class Transaction {

-public function __construct(Connection $connection, string $name, string $id) {
+public function __construct(protected readonly Connection $connection, protected readonly string $name, protected readonly string $id) {

 // Transactions rely on objects being destroyed in order to be committed.